BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

 Hand signals: There could be times when your vehicle turn signals or brake lights may not work or be hard to see.
 For your road test, you must know your hand signals.
-The examiner will ask you to show your hand signals before you get on the road for your test.
+The examiner will ask you to show your hand signals before starting your road test.

 -